 Now it’s time to fall in LOVE with our favorite (and super cleanse-friendly) snack.

 How to kick that sugar habit with healthy sugar alternatives

 One big reason people need to cleanse, is to break up with sugar.
 Whether you realize it or not, your body has probably developed a dependency on refined sugars.
-Fresh Start 21 cuts out all processed sugar, and spends 21 days helping the body detox from that dependency, while helping you find delicious, healthy options to fuel your body with instead.
+Seasonal Cleanse cuts out all processed sugar, and spends 21 days helping the body detox from that dependency, while helping you find delicious, healthy options to fuel your body with instead.
 Like this incredible snack recipe, this whole food, plant based cleanse is full of real food that will heal + energize your body.
 So what are you waiting for?
-I'd love for you to be the healthiest version you can be.
+I’d love for you to be the healthiest version you can be.